 3. Spend Time With Your Other Friends

-Another outlet that may help you meet your needs is to spend time with your friends.
-Research has shown a person needs between three to five people in their circle to have the greatest life satisfaction.3 Spending time with friends allows you to have different experiences and opinions shared.
-This can lead to greater feelings of contentment.
+Another way to meet your needs is by spending time with your friends.
+Research has shown a person needs between three to five people in their circle of friends to have the greatest life satisfaction.3 Spending time with friends allows you to have different experiences and share diverse opinions, leading to greater feelings of contentment.

 Effortless ways to spend time with friends are: